Haydeni0/dht22/README.md

 microseconds (1 byte only):

              Signal A: ( 3, 2, 3, 8, 8, 9, 8, 3)
-             Signal B: ( 7, 7, 7,32,33,33,32, 6)
+             Signal B: ( 9, 9, 9,32,33,33,32, 8)
-             Signal C: (21,22,22,86,84,84,85,23)
+             Signal C: (25,26,26,24,84,84,85,23)
     True decoded data: ( 0, 0, 0, 1, 1, 1, 1, 0)

-It is clear to see that the encoded data is present in all signals, but with the previous classification technique only signal B will be decoded correctly.
+It is clear to see that the encoded data is present in all signals, but with a fixed threshold of 16 microseconds only signal B will be decoded correctly.
 I'm not sure exactly why in some circumstances the state durations are longer/shorter.
 I've observed consistently shorter durations when running this in a docker container.